 One of his interviewees made the point that keeping a diary changes the way you live.
 You start behaving in different ways, saying things you wouldn’t otherwise say and generating opportunities to make your life more interesting, just so you can record it in your diary.
 It’s an interesting idea, and it’s one that can extend to blogging, I think.
 I’ve certainly gone places and done things just so I can photograph them, or blog about them.
 And I’m struggling to see this as a bad thing.
 In an age when many people just passively consume what’s fed to them through the TV, anything which forces you to make your life more remarkable has to be a good thing, doesn’t it?

-As with all of these things, charity donations poured in initially, and then started to drop away.
-Well, I’d like to encourage you to donate by buying a book that I was involved with.
 Beyond The Storm: Shadows of the Big Easy is a collection of essays, fiction and role-playing material themed around the city, produced by volunteers with all profits going to the American Red Cross to support Katerina relief.
 I didn't actually write any of it, but I did edit chunks of it, including work by Mur Lafferty of Geek Fu Action Grip and Mikko Rautalahti of Fun Pastimes for Stupid Children.